andresnecochea/crosstable/README.md

 # crosstable
-R package to format a Cross Tabulation.
+R package to format a cross tabulation.

 Features:
 * Produces a table with total, row and column percent.